flux-capacitor-io/flux-capacitor-io.github.io/README.md

 ### Commands and Queries

 Most applications communicate by sending API calls to each other.
-Applications can send a query and get an answer back by doing a GET call, for instance "Give me all shipped products".
-Applications can also send a command to do something and get back whether it succeeded, for instance "Add a new order", "Delete an order".
-These queries and commands are the main body of communication between services.
+The majority of these calls are either queries or commands.
+A query is a request for information, like: "Give me all orders that shipped in the last month".
+In web APIs a query is typically performed via a GET request.
+A command is a request for the application to do something, for instance "Place a new order", "Delete an order".
+In web APIs these are usually the POST, PUT and DELETE requests.

-Direct communication, like API calls, does not scale well for rapidly-changing applications with high performance demands.
-For robustness, you for instance need to balance load across multiple service instances, you have to set up api gateways and load balancers to reroute these direct calls.
-And service registries are needed to tell you which services are available to be routed to.
-Besides this infrastructure, you also have direct exposed endpoints, which need to be secured with even more infrastructure, like a firewall, DDoS protection, some authentication mechanism, etc. You would have to hire some cloud infrastructure engineers to deal with all these concerns before being able to launch your product.
+Web API calls and other forms of direct communication, do not scale well for rapidly-changing applications with high performance demands.
+For high availability and scalability, services are typically deployed more than once.
+A load balancer is used to balance load and handle failover.
+Proxies and things like a content delivery network or api gateway is often used to route or modify specific API requests.
+As the numbers of endpoints grow you'll also need something like a service registry.
+Besides all this infrastructure, you'll also have directly exposed endpoints, which need to be secured with even more infrastructure, like a firewall, DDoS protection, some authentication mechanism, etc. You will need a dedicated team of cloud engineers to deal with all these concerns before you are even ready to launch your product.

-What if you could send queries and commands completely indirect, and without exposed endpoint?
-The above mentioned infrastructure would not be needed.
-An application would simply post a query into a single place, and receive the answer from that place, without having any technical dependency on any of the applications that answered.
-It would not known anything about "how" the question ends up in the right place, or "how" the answer is linked back to the application.
-The only thing your application would need to know is "what" question can be answered.
-Queries and commands between applications would be as easy as within the application.
+All this additional infrastructure is the result of the fact that queries and commands are being pushed to your services.
+What if we would turn this around?
+What if your services would pull in their queries and commands from a and handle them at their own pace?
+That simple change would render all the mentioned infrastructure obsolete.
+Moreover, we would break the link between the producer of a request and its responder.
+The producer does not need to know anything about the consumer (location transparency) and vice versa.
+The only thing your application needs to know is what queries or commands it wants to handle.
+Passing requests to another application would become just as easy as passing it to a class within your application.

-With Flux Capacitor we have created this indirect, endpointless way for your services to communicate.
-We provide your applications a single endpoint, where your services can post messages and can track messages.
+With Flux Capacitor this indirect form of communication based on pull instead of push is made very easy.
+We provide your applications a single endpoint, to which your services can both publish and subscribe various types of messages.

-If you need to ask a question to another application (or to yourself), you will be able to achieve it with for example this Java code:
+For instance, if you need to ask a question to another application (or your own), you will be able to do it with this single line of code:

 [comment]: <> (@formatter:off)